Gaining autism assessment in the UK

 The NHS funds autism assessment in the UK, although many local authorities are facing budget cuts.
-If a child is deemed to require autism assessment, it is usually the parent, teacher, or the nursery or preschool placement provider who will first flag up any issues.
-(For Pre school aged children, health visitors are also usually involved.
-NB – gaining a diagnosis of Pathological Demand Avoidance or PDA (in Britain at least) is currently challenging in some geographical areas, in line with budget cuts within the field of autism assessment in general.
+If a child is deemed to require autism assessment, it is usually the parent, teacher, SENCO, therapist (language or occupational), or the nursery or preschool placement provider who will first flag up any issues.
+For pre school aged children, health visitors are also usually involved.
+(NB – gaining a diagnosis of Pathological Demand Avoidance or PDA (in Britain at least) is currently challenging in some geographical areas, in line with budget cuts within the field of autism assessment in general, many practitioners’ lack of understanding and exposure to PDA, and also the newer diagnostic guidelines.)

 Specialists & teams